CassandraCat/BigReact/README.md

 - Single Node Reconciliation Process: This includes reconciliation for HostComponent and HostText.
 - Node Deletion Reconciliation Process: Prepare for subsequent ref and useEffect features with a thorough implementation.
 - Hooks Architecture Update Implementation.

+### v1.5

+Implement an event system with the following features:

+- Event Model
+- Support for onClick events (as well as onClickCapture events)